socomsystems/documentation/admin_manual/configuration_files/encryption_configuration.rst

    not the encrypted file size.

-When files on external storage are encrypted in Nextcloud, you cannot share them directly from the external storage services, but only through Nextcloud sharing because the key to decrypt the data never leaves the Nextcloud server.
+When files on external storage are encrypted in Nextcloud, you cannot share them directly from the external storage services, but only through cyfrSpaces sharing because the key to decrypt the data never leaves the cyfrSpaces server.

 Nextcloud's server-side encryption generates a strong encryption key, which is unlocked by user's passwords.
 Your users don't need to track an extra